An example in concern with holomorphicity of meromorphic mappings along real hypersurfaces

 Let us explain the interest in such an example.
 It was proved in Lemma 6.6, p.
-128 of \cite{P} and later, independently in \cite{C}, that for a germ $M$ of real analytic hypersurface in $\cc^n$ and a germ $F$ of a meromorphic mapping near $M$ such that $F_M[M]\subset \sph^{2N-1}$, $2\le n\le N$, one has that $F$ is holomorphic near $M$.
-It is of considerable interest and importance to replace in this result the unit sphere $\sph^{2N-1}\subset \cc^N$ by an arbitrary compact, smooth, real analytic hypersurface in $K\subset \pp^N$ which doesn't contain non-constant germs of complex curves, ex. $K$ is strictly pseudoconvex.
-In our example the image $K$ doesn't contain germs of complex curves but it is not smooth.
-Therefore both conditions on $K$ in the conjecture mentioned above are important, see also the relevant Remark \ref{rasul} at the end of this note.
+128 of \cite{P3} and later, independently in \cite{C}, that for a germ $M$ of a real analytic hypersurface in $\cc^n$ and a germ $F$ of a meromorphic mapping near $M$ such that $F_M[M]\subset \sph^{2N-1}$, $2\le n\le N$, one has that $F$ is holomorphic near $M$.
+It is of considerable interest and importance to replace in this result the unit sphere $\sph^{2N-1}\subset \cc^N$ by an arbitrary compact real analytic set $K\subset \cc^N$ which doesn't contain non-constant germs of complex curves, for instance $K$ smooth and strictly pseudoconvex.
+This problem has been under discussion among the experts, and our example shows that the conjecture mentioned above can not hold if one does not assume that $K$ is smooth.
+See the relevant Remarks \ref{rasul} and \ref{eq-dim} on these issues at the end of this note.

-{\slsf Acknowledgements.} We are grateful to Rasul Shafikov and Alexander Sukhov for the stimulating discussions, in particular for the Remark \ref{rasul} about our example and for giving us the possibility to consult the thesis of S. Pinchuk \cite{P}.
+{\slsf Acknowledgements.} We are grateful to Rasul Shafikov and Alexander Sukhov for the stimulating discussions, in particular for the Remark \ref{rasul} about our example and for giving us the possibility to consult the thesis of S. Pinchuk \cite{P3}.

-\newsect[PR]{Construction of the Example} The construction of this example consists from three merely independent steps: first we examine the behavior of the proper transforms of the unit sphere under the three consecutive blow-ups, second we construct an appropriate rational mapping, third we pass from the local picture to the global one.